sunlightlabs/django-mediasync/README.rst

 * add many more tests
 * deprecate CSS_PATH and JS_PATH

-Thanks to Greg Taylor, Peter Sanchez, and Jonathan Drosdeck for their contributions to this release.
+Thanks to Greg Taylor, Peter Sanchez, Jonathan Drosdeck, and Rich Leland for their contributions to this release.

 1.0.1
 =====